Dhonowlgos

 - Lifestyle: Their lives are marked by luxury and opulence.
 They engage in political manoeuvring, manage their estates, and participate in elaborate social and religious ceremonies.
 Education and training in leadership, strategy, and governance are paramount.

-- Description: A distinct class within the monastic system, the Hlrike Monks were composed of all Wolgos homosexual men who serve both religious and military roles.
+- Description: A distinct class within the monastic system, the Hlirke Monks were composed of all Wolgos homosexual men who serve both religious and military roles.
 They were known for their strict discipline and dedication, arcane practices, balancing monastic duties with martial training and service.

-- Lifestyle: Living within their own broch compounds, Hlrike Monks engaged in rigorous training and religious study, were not celibate.
+- Lifestyle: Living within their own broch compounds, Hlirke Monks engaged in rigorous training and religious study, were not celibate.
 They formed close-knit communities, contributing to the defence of Dhonowlgos and the enforcement of religious doctrine.

-- Deacons (Priests with Families):
+- Deacons (Priests with Families)

 - Description: Priests who were allowed to marry and have families, Deacons served in local communities, providing spiritual guidance and performing religious ceremonies.
 They bridged the gap between the monastic elite and the general populace.